Artcurial, Hôtel Marcel Dassault on Paris’ Champs-Élysées

 Special Thanks go to Moritz Freiherr von der Heydte, Manager of Artcurial Germany, and Simone Nickl Public Relations

-Read more on the upcoming Artcurial auctions
+Read more on famous Artcurial auctions